-editor:current-mark Function
+editor:current-mark

-editor:current-mark &optional pop-p no-error-p
+editor:current-mark &optional pop-pno-error-p

 Returns the current mark.
-If pop-p is t, the mark is popped off the point ring.
+If pop-p is t, the mark ring is rotated so that the previous mark becomes the current mark.
 If no mark is set and no-error-p is t, nil is returned; otherwise an error is signalled.
 The default for both of these optional arguments is nil.